sidney-eliot/3d-artists-handbook/README.md

 ### Handbook's Features
 - **Fully Available Offline**
-- **Universal Search** - Double tap tab (Very helpful for finding things quickly.
+- **Universal Search**🌍🔍 - Double tap tab (Very helpful for finding things quickly.
 Alternatively you can click into the search field at the top right)
-- **Dark and Light Theme** - Switch between the themes by clicking the sun sun/ moon buttons at the top right
+- **Dark and Light Theme**🌑☀️ - Switch between the themes by clicking the sun sun/ moon buttons at the top right
-- **Backlinks** - At the bottom of every page (This is a feature that shows you what pages in the handbook link to the current page your on)
+- **Backlinks**🔗 - At the bottom of every page (This is a feature that shows you what pages in the handbook link to the current page your on)
 - **Interactive Graph** - At the bottom of every page (This visualizes the structure of the handbook and shows which pages link to each other)
-- **Navigate to Home Page** - Click"🦑 3D Artist's Handbook" at the top of the page
+- **Quickly return to Home Page**🏠🦑 - Click"🦑 3D Artist's Handbook" at the top of the page
 - **Collapsible Sections** - Found all over the handbook, can be expanded with a + or arrow down symbol
 - **Embeded YouTube Videos** - Allows playback of YouTube videos from directly within the handbook (If it makes sense I will also set some of the videos to start at a specific time)
-- **Instant Page Load Times**
+- **Instant Page Load Times**⏱️
+- Work in progress: **Handbook vavigation sidebar**

 # How to Read The Handbook Offline